ZhgChg.Li

-Behavior Change in Merging NSAttributedString Attributes Range in iOS ≥ 18
+A Behavior Change in NSAttributedString Attributes Range Merging in iOS ≥ 18

 Photo by C M

-Seeing this issue was a bit confusing because the program had no issues before, and the crash only occurred with iOS 18, which is illogical.
-It should be due to some adjustments in the underlying Foundation of iOS 18.
+Seeing this issue is a bit confusing because the code worked fine before, and it only crashes starting with iOS 18.
+This is unusual and likely caused by some underlying changes in Foundation in iOS 18.

 Crash Trace

-After tracing the code, the crash issue was pinpointed to occur when iterating over .breaklinePlaceholder Attributes and deleting Range:
+After tracing the code, the crash point is located when iterating over .breaklinePlaceholder attributes and performing deletion on the Range:

 mutableAttributedString.enumerateAttribute(.breaklinePlaceholder, in: NSMakeRange(0, NSMakeRange(0, mutableAttributedString.string.utf16.count))) { value, range, _ in